ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 p.x = 19
 ```

-You can declare methods on your own struct types:
+You can declare methods on your own struct types, just like with any other custom type:

 ```go
 type Number struct {